modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 **Vertex Normals**

 In addition to the face normals, it is also possible to calculate normals for each vertex of a mesh.
-For a vertex that is only used in a single face, the normal at the vertex will be equal to the normal of the face.
+For a vertex that is only used in a single face, the normal at the vertex will point in the same direction as the face normal.
 If a vertex has multiple adjacent faces, the vertex normal is calculated by taking the average of the faces.

 While less intuitive than face normals, vertex normals are important for smooth visualization of meshes.
-You might notice that even though a triangulated mesh is composed of planar facets, such a mesh can still appear smooth and rounded when shaded in Rhino.
+You might notice that even when mesh is composed of planar faces, such a mesh can still appear smooth and rounded when shaded in Rhino.
 Using the vertex normals allows this smooth visualization.

 ![IMAGE](images/1-6-1/12_vertex-normals.png)
 >1.
 Normals set according to the face normal results in discrete polygonal shading